 Additional disability-related health supports can be included in your plan, if deemed reasonable and necessary.

 If you already have a NDIS plan

 You can use your unspent core supports budget in your NDIS plan to flexibly purchase disability-related health supports (with the exception of Assistive Technology valued over $1500).
 Alternatively you can continue to receive support from your State and Territory health service and inform them you are an NDIS participant.
-Your health service will offer support to escalate your needs with the NDIA or support you to seek a plan review.
+Your health service will offer support to escalate your needs with the NDIA or support you to seek a plan reassessment.

 The NDIA has designed some case studies to provide general information about how decisions will be made related to disability-related health supports:

 Find out more about specific disability-related health supports in our guideline.